Global Century Press

 This guide to our house style is designed to take your work from initial manuscript to final publication with a minimum of fuss.
 Our style broadly follows APA 7th edition but has evolved over time through our growing experience of dual language editing and typesetting.
 Earlier publications (before 2023) may not follow all of the current guide’s specifications.

 The GCP House Style Guide is divided into three parts.
 Part I sets out guidelines for submitting your manuscript to us.
 Part II sets out style guidelines for writing and formatting your manuscript, and the best way to provide text, images and diagrams to us.
-Part III explores GCP’s dual language styles and rules, developed with both English and Chinese academics, graphic designers, editors and proofreaders and offers an example of the dual language information (a service unique to GCP) which is displayed at the end of each book.
+Part III explores GCP’s dual language styles and rules, developed with both English and Chinese academics, graphic designers, editors and proofreaders, and offers an example of the dual language information (a service unique to GCP) displayed at the end of each book.

 Dual language